StudioGridTech/Studio-Darkroom-Pro-case-study/README.md

-# Studio Darkroom — Case Study
+# Studio Darkroom Pro — Case Study

 > A focused media-workflow plugin for WordPress.
 Folder management, attachment curation, focal points, gallery output, and a diagnostics surface for site admins — built for sites that handle thousands of images.